Miller scores 24, No. 3 Alabama races past Florida 97-69 - WHIZ News

-Alabama matched the 1975-76 team for the program’s best record through 24 games.
+Alabama also matched the 1975-76 team for the program’s best record through 24 games.

+“It’s great.
+They’ve had a lot of really good teams here,” Tide coach Nate Oats said.
+“I don’t even know who was in the SEC back in 55-56, but it’s a good league now.

+“We’re just trying to play good basketball.
+I think we played pretty well tonight.
+It’s nice to make some history around here.”

 Miller added nine rebounds and three assists for the Tide.
 Mark Sears made 4 of 6 3s and scored 19 for Alabama, which buried 15 shots from long range.
-Jahvon Quinerly had 11 points.
+Jahvon Quinerly had 11 points and five assists.

 Colin Castleton led Florida with 29 points and 10 rebounds.
 He accounted for 13 of his team’s 23 in the first half and made 11 of 14 free throws.
 Riley Kugel added 15 points and Will Richard scored 11.